All your frequently asked questions are answered here.

 - The project should present four connecting generations who lived within the same geographic region.
 Each generation of the families submitted must have lived in the region of interest for at least a portion of their lives as shown by at least one document showing their residence in that region, e.g. the earliest generation may have been born outside the region of interest, but died in the region; the most recent generation may have been born in the region of interest but died outside the region.

 - The presentation of four connecting generations in the project should represent the applicant’s knowledge of a variety of records useful at different times in the chosen region.
 The regional focus allows for practice in records that might be included in the written exams.

-- The person of interest on the most recent generation must have been born on or before a rolling birth date 80 years before the submission of the project, e.g. if a project is submitted in 2018, the most recent ancestor must have been born on or before 1938; in 2019 the birth date cut-off changes to 1939.
+- The person of interest on the most recent generation must have been born on or before a rolling birth date 80 years before the submission of the project, i.e. if a project is submitted in 2020, the most recent ancestor must have been born on or before 1940; in 2021 the birth date cut-off changes to 1941.

 No, you may choose any family that you have personally researched and that meets the requirements of the project.

 - If your subject was born after the rolling 80-years-prior birth date, did he/she have a sibling born before that date?
 Select any sibling born on or before the rolling 80-years-prior birth date as the first person in the study.

 - Look for siblings of the people in generations two and three.
 They may have descendants born on or before the rolling 80-years-prior birth date in the geographical area.

 - If all else fails, choose another family entirely.
 One way to fulfill this requirement is to pick a family that is known to have lived in the region of interest for several generations and research and report on them.